 Brady is not content unless he is engaged and grounded in the act of making where he can work an idea into its fully realized form.
 Guiding this passion at all scales is the notion of “fit.”
 Whether a structure, a space, or piece of wood, he understands that each intervention should feel well-placed, like it would fit nowhere else quite as well.
 His ability to craft a conceptual approach, develop a building’s tectonics, and impeccably detail spans all levels of project development and all project types.

 Paul S. Butkus, ASLA has more than 20 years of experience in the fields of landscape and architectural design.
 His work spans many scales, complexities and continents, ranging from residential backyards to performing arts centers, museums, university campuses, urban parks, and waterfront developments.
 Paul brings his diversified experience to all levels of project development.

 Paul has a deep interest in how buildings and objects are constructed.
 Almost an obsession, this interest manifests itself in the extremely thorough and journalistic quantity and quality of photographs he takes of projects before and during construction.
 Paul’s passion for understanding why things are the way they are is particularly useful in adaptive re-use and historic preservation projects, where unlocking the history buried behind the surfaces and integrating new with old results in more sensitive and thoughtful interventions.

-Monica Perez del Rio, Associate AIA has practiced architecture, urban planning, exhibition design, and interpretive design for over 12 years in three different countries.
+Monica Perez del Rio, RA, has practiced architecture, urban planning, exhibition design, and interpretive design for over 12 years in three different countries.
 She began her career as a competition designer with AD+ projects in Spain and, less than a year later, moved to France to work with Jean de Gastines and Shigeru Ban.
 Notable projects include the extensively published social housing project in Mulhouse and the French Ministry of Culture’s presidential platform at the Place de la Concorde in Paris.